 Section 375 Movie Review: Akshaye Khanna-Richa Chadha's Courtroom Drama Makes You Think!

 While addressing a group of budding lawyers, Tarun Saluja (Akshaye Khanna) says, "Do not fall in love with the law.
 It's like a jealous mistress.
 It can disappoint you."
-These lines haunt you back again when a shocking twist arrives towards the climax of the film.
+These lines haunt you when a shocking twist arrives towards the climax of the film.

 Anjali Dangle (Meera Chopra), a junior costume designer visits a renowned film director Rohan Khurana's (Rahul Bhat) apartment to discuss a professional commitment.
 The same evening, he is put behind the bars for raping her.

-After the sessions court pronounces him guilty based on the evidence and sentences him to ten years of imprisonment, his wife asks a high-profile lawyer, Tarun Saluja (Akshaye Khanna) to re-open the case and defend him in the High Court.
+After the sessions court pronounces him guilty based on the evidence and sentences him to 10 years of imprisonment, his wife asks a high-profile lawyer, Tarun Saluja (Akshaye Khanna) to re-open the case and defend him in the High Court.
 The public prosecutor turns out to be Hiral Gandhi (Richa Chadha), who was once Tarun's associate.

-Since the burden of proof is not on the prosecution in this case, Tarun tries to defend his client by highlighting the investigation lapses and discrepanies in the testimonals.
-As the rest of the plot unveils, we realize that there's more than what meets the eye.
+Since the burden of proof is not on the prosecution, in this case, Tarun tries to defend his client by highlighting the investigation lapses and discrepancies in the testimonials.
+As the rest of the plot unveils, we realise that there's more than what meets the eye.

 Director Ajay Bahl deserves a pat on his back for depicting a grave subject like rape on the big screen with sensitivity.
 Watch out for the scene where Meera Chopra's character is asked uncomfortable questions by a male in the absence of female examiner, right in front of her mother and a lady cop.
 It punches you hard in the gut!